Woman held captive by boyfriend slips note to vet for help

 The employee called authorities who arrested the boyfriend, 39-year-old Jeremy Floyd, and found his gun.
 Floyd is also a convicted felon.

-Deputies said the victim, Carolyn Reichle, told them that he repeatedly beat her on Wednesday night, threatened her at gunpoint, and physically prevented her from leaving the house.
+Deputies said the victim told them that he repeatedly beat her on Wednesday night, threatened her at gunpoint, and physically prevented her from leaving the house.

 During the incident on Wednesday, officials said the two fought over the handgun, and it went off inside the house.

-On the way to the veterinarian, Floyd allegedly pointed the gun at Reichle again, threatening to kill her and her family.
+On the way to the veterinarian, Floyd allegedly pointed the gun at her again, threatening to kill her and her family.

-Reichle was taken to the hospital where she was treated for a head injury, a black eye and bruised arms.
+She was taken to the hospital where she was treated for a head injury, a black eye and bruised arms.

 Deputies also took her to the home, where they found two bullet holes.
 One of the bullets passed through the drywall and into another room.